Are you looking to know more about Japan? Best Netflix shows to understand Japan is a list of shows I’ve made only for you!

 Having premiered at the Tribeca Film Festival, The Birth of Saké documents the functioning of the 144-year-old Tedorigawa Brewery in Ishikawa Prefecture.

 The documentary explores the craftsmanship that goes into the creation of sake, a traditional and popular alcoholic beverage in Japan.
+This show didn’t only teach me about the process of Sake making but a lot of other things like the relationship between work and life of the Japanese.

 In the Yoshida Brewery, each bottle of sake is handcrafted.
 Meaning, each employee, between the ages of 20-70 lend all their sense, touch, taste, smell and sight to its creation.